 Boeing Ab Initio Flight Training Program

-Boeing says it's beginning an ab initio flight training program called the Boeing Pilot Development Program that will take pilots from zero pilot hours to being type-rated in a Boeing jet, and presumably ready for an airline career.
+In 2014 Boeing announced it's beginning an ab initio flight training program called the Boeing Pilot Development Program that will take pilots from zero pilot hours to being type-rated in a Boeing jet, and presumably ready for an airline career.
 The company announced the new program at a 2014 EAA AirVenture Oshkosh event, just after the release of the Boeing 2014 Pilot and Technician Outlook.

-The Pilot and Technician Outlook predicts a demand for 533,000 new pilots throughout the world over the next 20 years.
+The Pilot and Technician Outlook predicts demand for 533,000 new pilots throughout the world over the next 20 years.
 That's an estimated 27,000 new pilots needed per year.
 Most of this demand—216,000 pilots—will be in Asia, with Europe and North America following behind.
 With the high number of new jet deliveries coupled with pilot attrition and the FAA's increase in the number of hours required for an airline transport pilot certificate, Boeing thinks we'll need a new way to train pilots.

 "We're forecasting nearly 36,800 new airplanes worth $5.2 trillion—a pretty amazing market," said Shary Carbary, Boeing's Vice President of Flight Services, at EAA AirVenture in Oshkosh, Wisconsin.
 "There's a lot of debate on if there's a pilot shortage.
 Boeing is forecasting the demand, and what we're suggesting is that in order to ensure this is not an issue going forward, we need to come together as an industry, as governments and regulators around the world, and as academia, to help ensure that this does not become a critical issue and that we can address this problem."